 New polyurethane rotor blade helps wind turbines last longer

-Covestro has developed an alternative to well-established epoxy based composites, recently launching the fist ever large polyurethane rotor blade.
-These rotor blades are fabricated in a special process from a polyurethane resin and a glass fiber fabric.
-The use of polyurethane resin instead of conventional epoxy-based composites makes the blade production cycle shorter and less energy intensive.
+Covestro has developed the fist ever large polyurethane rotor blade.
+These rotor blades are fabricated in a special process from a polyurethane resin and a glass fibre fabric.
+The use of polyurethane resin instead of conventional composites makes the blade production cycle shorter and less energy intensive.
 Additionally, the new material has better mechanical properties.

 As a result, the wind blades become lighter, yet longer and therefore more cost-efficient than those made from conventional materials, increasing the feasibility of wind as a low-carbon energy solution.